mit-orcd/orcd-docs-edit/docs/recipes/cuda-q.md

 ---

 # CUDA-Q
 CUDA-Q is a GPU-accelerated package for quantum simulations.
-Large quantum systems can be simulated with this framework.
+In general, simulations are exponentially more expensive with an increasing qubit number, and the CUDA-Q framework enables simulations of larger systems than possible with a CPU alone.
 We will walk through installing and performing simulations with CUDA-Q on Engaging.

 ## Installation
 We will set up a [virtual environment](https://orcd-docs.mit.edu/software/python/#creating-python-virtual-environments) for CUDA-Q as follows:
-In your directory of choice (we'll assume it's called `cudaq`), run the following commands (TODO - might want to break this up a bit)
+In a directory, which we will assume is named `cudaq`, run the following commands
 ```
 module load miniforge
-module load cuda (TODO - are these two needed here?)
-module load openmpi
-python -m venv cuda-q_env
+python -m venv cudaq_env
 source cudaq_env/bin/activate
 pip install cudaq
 ```
-Note that we load cuda (TODO describe this) and openmpi (TODO describe this).

 Now that we've installed CUDA-Q, we will follow a few different examples from the [CUDA-Q docs](https://nvidia.github.io/cuda-quantum/latest/index.html).

 ## Basic Usage Example